Zadig and Voltaire is this wicked designer that I feel more people need to know about.

 Value is a funny thing, we can put a high value on things with low cost and vice-versa.
 And while I understand that to some, a neoprene sweater costing $200 CDN might seem expensive.
 But you must compare the difference ( and the importance) of that sweater being made in first world countries with fair wages vs. a sweater that costs $100 CDN that was made at a fraction of the cost but employing a child worker.
 Once you’ve conceptualized a garment all the way to the final product you realize how much time goes into it, and thus the cost increases because you understand its value.

 A really great article about the brand can be found here.
-It’s 8 things you didn’t know about the brand, and they’re interesting facts, not “just cliche trying to catch your attention with a good headline facts” you’ll dig it… trust.
+It’s 8 things you didn’t know about the brand, and they’re interesting facts, not “cliche trying to catch your attention with good headline facts” you’ll dig it… trust.